Strobesstrobes

 • ✓Red team methodology follows a five-stage lifecycle: reconnaissance, initial access, establishing a foothold and C2, lateral movement and privilege escalation, then actions on objective and reporting.

-Red team methodology is a five-stage attack lifecycle, reconnaissance, initial access, establishing a foothold, lateral movement and privilege escalation, and actions on the objective, that mirrors how a real adversary works through a network toward a goal.
+Red team methodology is a five-stage attack lifecycle, reconnaissance, initial access, establishing a foothold, lateral movement and privilege escalation, and actions on the objective, that mirrors how a real adversary works toward a goal.
 Each stage maps cleanly to MITRE ATT&CK tactics, which is what lets a defender translate 'the red team got in' into 'here are the specific techniques we failed to detect at each step'.
+Below, each stage is broken down at the methodology level, never as an operational playbook, with the detection opportunities a blue team should be building at each one.

 What are the five stages of red team methodology?

 The five stages are reconnaissance, initial access, establishing a foothold (command and control), lateral movement and privilege escalation, and actions on the objective with reporting.
 Together they form an iterative attack lifecycle that takes the team from zero knowledge of the target to a specific goal, while staying below the detection threshold.
+The visual below lays out the full lifecycle at a glance.

 The stages are not strictly linear.
 Once inside, operators return to internal reconnaissance constantly, discovering new hosts and credentials that open new paths.
 The methodology is a loop, not a straight line, and it shares its backbone with the standard penetration testing process, extended for stealth and goal-orientation.
+The distinction that matters throughout: a pentest wants to map the whole maze, a red team only needs the one corridor that reaches the objective.

-The red team attack lifecycle
+The red team attack lifecycle (five stages)

 1

-Reconnaissance
+1. Reconnaissance

 Passive OSINT and careful active scanning to map people, assets, and exposure.
+ATT&CK: Recon, Resource Dev.

 2

-Initial access
+2. Initial access

 3

-Foothold & C2
+3. Foothold & C2

 4

-Lateral movement & privesc
+4. Lateral movement & privesc

 5

-Actions on objective & reporting
+5. Actions on objective

 What happens during reconnaissance?

 Reconnaissance is where the red team builds an external picture of the target before touching anything that triggers an alert.
-It splits into passive and active recon.
+It splits into passive and active.
 Passive recon gathers intelligence without contacting the target directly: OSINT on employees and tech stack via LinkedIn and job postings, subdomain and asset discovery, leaked-credential checks, and certificate-transparency logs.
 Active recon probes the attack surface directly, port and service scanning of external infrastructure, but carefully, because noisy scanning is itself a detectable event.

 How do red teams establish a foothold and move laterally?